-Students will be able to make up work while in DDC.
-Electronic Devices, including personal gaming systems, e-tablets, iPods, and cell phones are not permitted in DDC and must be checked in at the start of DDC.
+Students will be able to complete all classwork while in DDC.
+Electronic Devices, including personal gaming systems, e-tablets, iPods, and cell phones are not permitted in DDC and must be left in the student's locker.

 Removal from DDC may result in a student receiving OSS.